kumar1987an/We_Learn_Python/Python_footprints.md

-## Due to Python's portability it can run on any operating system unless no system-dependent feature in our python code let's see the fascinating areas python shines.
+## Let's see the fascinating areas python shines.

 <br>